mcry416/SGIKit/README.md

 - #### SGPopupView
 A container to presented some widgets to popup.

+- #### SGPopupSelectView
+A popup style for select business scenes, fill some models only.

+- #### SGPopupCenterView
+A popup style container to add others sub-view.

 - #### SGNavigationBar
 A navigation bar to use in top of the view, which is beautiful and easy to use(really easy to use).